pagekit/docs/view-response.md

 ### Return JSON

-Returns a JSON representation of any object using the `@Response("json")` annotation.
+Return a JSON representation of any object using the `@Response("json")` annotation.

 ```php
 @Response("json")